Adapt the behaviour of your forks using the right oil level for your needs

 Because of this characteristic, the oil level can be played with according to our riding preferences.

+This graph shows the difference in the behavior of the air chamber as a function of its height.
+Note that it begins to have a noticeable influence from about 80% of the travel.
 The graph only illustrates the influence of the air chamber, remember that this force should be added to that of the coil spring.

 Imagine that you have the right pair of springs for your riding, the preload is adjusted to the inch and the hydraulics are working within their correct range of operation, but in the hardest braking of the circuit the fork has practically no travel and there is a danger of bottoming it out.